pandastrike/panda-glob/README.md

 There is presently no async mode.

-For more, see the [docs for the minimatch library], which does the real work.
+For more, see the [docs for the minimatch library][0], which does the real work.

 [0]:https://github.com/isaacs/minimatch